markaguiar/markaguiar.github.io/bio.md

 debt crises and equilibrium maturity choice.
 He has also investigated life-cycle consumption, time allocation, inequality, and trends in labor supply.
 His recent research includes work on young men's labor supply and hand-to-mouth consumption behavior.

+Professor Aguiar is a research associate at the National Bureau of Economic Research and serves as co-director of the NBER's program on International Finance and Macroeconomics (IFM).
 Professor Aguiar was co-editor of the *American Economic Review*.
-He has previously served on the board of editors for the *American Economic Review,* the *Review of Economic Dynamics *and *AEJ:
+He has previously served on the board of editors for the *American Economic
-Macroeconomics.* Professor Aguiar is a research associate at the National Bureau of Economic Research.
+Review,* the *Review of Economic Dynamics *and *AEJ:
+Macroeconomics.*